mm/wswp-frontend/README.md

 ## 🚀 Deploying to DigitalOcean

 If you use the "Deploy to DigitalOcean" button in this README, only the front-end will be deployed.
 This is due to a current limitation with the button where combining static sites and services isn't possible yet.
 Make sure the back-end has been deployed to DO first (by using the button [here](https://github.com/mm/wswp)), and make note of the backend's app URL.
-When deploying this frontend, you'll be asked for a `REACT_APP_API_URL`.
+When deploying this front-end, you'll be asked for a `REACT_APP_API_URL`.
 This is `https://your-app-slug.ondigitalocean.app/api/v1` once it has been deployed.

 Alternatively, you can fork this repo to your own GitHub account and deploy it as a static site component of the backend once that's been deployed to DO!
 To do this: